What is Morton's Neuroma and How Does Cryotherapy Help?

 1. Local Anesthesia:

-The patient is usually given a local anesthetic to numb the area around the neuroma, ensuring that they do not feel pain during the procedure.
+The patient is usually given a local anesthetic to numb the area around the neuroma.
+This ensures that they do not feel pain during the procedure.

 2. Cryoprobe Placement:

-A small incision is made and a cryoprobe, which is a specialized instrument, is inserted into the area where the neuroma is located.
+A small cut is made.
+Then a cryoprobe, which is a specialized instrument, is inserted into the area where the neuroma is located.
 The cryoprobe is then cooled to extremely low temperatures, using liquid nitrogen.

 3. Freezing the Neuroma: